Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 So thats a just distribution covered, we know that the long tail is where the majority of our resources should go in order for it to be equitable.
 But a paradox begins to present itself when considering impact and network growth.

-How should we prioritise our distribution efforts?
-We know "for whom" but how do we do so effectivly?
+We've established tho context of "for whom" but how do we do so effectivly?
 As you'll hear from MacKenzie Scott and other Philantropists; giving out funds means making extreamly difficult decisions under uncertainty.

 Prioritising impact, should our efforts be directed towards the long tail or the short head?
 When thinking about non-living things like toaster sales the correct answer is the short head.
 Humans are not toasters however; toasters are complicated and fragile while humans are complex and adaptive.
-The principle of hormeisis applies to us; in evoloutionary theory adversity breeds resiliance so we must ask ourselves where do we see the most adversity; the long tail or the short head?
+The principle of hormeisis applies to us and in evoloutionary theory adversity breeds resiliance.
+To ensure impact we must ask ourselves where do we see the most adversity; the long tail or the short head?
 I think that one is apparent.

-Looking back to our question on just distribution its now clear that favouring the disadvantaged is not only the just and ethical thing to do but also the pragmatic pathway forward to building a more resiliant and thus regenerative world!
+Looking back to our inquiry on just distributions its now clear that favouring the disadvantaged is not only the just and ethical thing to do but also the pragmatic pathway forward to building a more resiliant and thus regenerative world!

 Great, so how does one consider the deployment of resources?
 That requires us to think about the variety matching between agents concerning their capabilities and capacity.
 Capabilities are the skills necessary for agents to interface; language, technology, knowlege etc. while capacities are the degree to which an agent is skilled in a given activity.